Feargus O'Connor: Chartist Movement

 As early as 1833, while MP for Cork, O'Connor had delivered an address to the National Union of the Working Classes, a political society of London working men, expressing radical sentiments.
 However O'Connor truly came into his own not when addressing audiences of London artisans or in the House of Commons, but when he went north as a public speaker.

 He began to spend a large part of his time travelling through the north of England, addressing huge meetings, in which he denounced the 1834 Poor Law Amendment Act and advocated manhood suffrage.
 Only by securing the vote, O'Connor argued, could working people be rid of the hated New Poor Law.

-O'Connor was a superb public speaker.
+O'Connor was a public speaker.
 He expressed defiance, determination and hope, and flavoured these speeches with comic similes and anecdotes.
 He looked the part of a popular leader, too.
 His physique was to his advantage: over six feet, muscular and massive, the "model of a Phoenician Hercules".
-There is no doubt that the working people who heard O'Connor at these great meetings in the north of England in the late 1830s adored him.

 The voice of the organization was O'Connor's newspaper, the Northern Star, which first appeared on 18 November 1837 in Leeds.
 It met with immediate success and was soon the most widely bought provincial newspaper in Britain.
 Its editor was William Hill, a former Swedenborgian minister; Joshua Hobson was its publisher; and Bronterre O'Brien, former editor of the Poor Man's Guardian, became the principal leader-writer.
 Perhaps the most popular part of the paper was Feargus' weekly front page letter, often read aloud at meetings; but the inclusion of reports of Chartist meetings from around the country and of readers' poetry were also vital sections of a paper made it a very important instrument in unifying and promoting the Chartist cause.

 When the London Working Men's Association published the People's Charter in 1838, O'Connor and the Star endorsed it but not the London leadership.
 O'Connor was not ready to accept the political leadership of the London Working Men's Association.
 He knew that the workers wanted something more immediate than political education.
 He became the "constant travelling, dominant leader of the movement" He, not William Lovett, became the voice of Chartism.